royalexvo/HelpDesk-Home-Lab-Active-Directory-Setup-Domain-Controller-Promotion-Windows-Server-2022-/README.md

 <h2>Description</h2>
 This lab documents the installation of Windows Server 2022 in a virtual environment using Oracle VirtualBox.
-The goal of this Lab is to create a basic help desk lab environment that will be used for future Active Directory, domain configuration, and Windows 11 client integration labs.<br><br>
+The goal of this Lab is to create a basic help desk lab environment that will be used for future Active Directory, domain configuration, and Windows 11 client integration labs.

-In this lab, the following tasks were completed:
+In this lab, the following tasks were completed:<br /><br />
 - <b>Rename the server for proper identification</b>
 - <b>Install Active Directory Domain Services</b>
 - <b>Promote the server to a Domain Controller</b>